Google Downranks 65,000 Torrent Sites At The Urging Of The Entertainment Industry

 — WEB SHERIFF ® (@WebSheriff) July 5, 2018

-The MPAA, the RIAA and other similar groups constantly push Google to penalize piracy.
+The MPAA, the RIAA, and other similar groups constantly push Google to penalize piracy.
 But a downranking of only 4 percent may not make much of a positive difference for these groups.
 Meanwhile, consumers who turn to newer torrenting sites may make life more difficult for all of us by spreading malware.